alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 For instance, when you completely change the service contract on your API, a client which uses the old API definition is unable to use your API.
 {{< /admonition >}}

-A common _theorical_ approach could be to versionise our APIs and adapt it according to the customer.
+A common _theoretical_ approach could be to versionize our APIs and adapt it according to the customer.
 Unfortunately, the devil is in the details.

 I will describe in this article attention points I strived/struggled with in my last projects.

-## What do we versionise?
+## What do we versionize?
 How and where to apply it?

 After answering to the first question: _Do I really need API versioning?_ you then have to answer to this new one: what should we consider versioning?